xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 {--------------------------------------------------------------}
 ```

-Now  we can modify procedure Expression  to  accomodate  the  two
+Now  we can modify procedure Expression  to  accommodate  the  two
 possible kinds of factors:

 ```delphi